 Homemade Turkey Gravy made from the drippings of roast turkey is an absolute MUST at my Thanksgiving table.
 It’s easy to whip up a batch of classic turkey gravy in only 15 minutes, and it tastes SO much better than store-bought!

 I like to think of all the parts of the Thanksgiving meal as vehicles with which to eat gravy.
-I smother my turkey, mashed potatoes, and stuffing with it.
+I smother my turkey, mashed potatoes, and stuffing with it, and I always make sure to mix a little cranberry sauce in each bite too.

 And of course, I make a “gravy lake” in my mashed potatoes by creating a hole in the center and filling it with gravy.
 It wouldn’t be Thanksgiving without it!